mitchellkrogza/nginx-ultimate-bad-bot-blocker/AUTO-CONFIGURATION.md

 Add the following line at the end of your crontab file

-`00 22 * * * /usr/sbin/update-ngxblocker`
+`00 22 * * * sudo /usr/sbin/update-ngxblocker`

 This will update the blocker every night for you at 10 PM.

-If you want it to update more frequently (as sometimes I push out 3-4 updates a day) you can set it as follows to run the cron every 8 hours.
+If you want it to update more frequently (as sometimes I push out 3-4 updates a day) you can set it as follows to run the cron every 8 hours, although just once a day is more than enough.

-`00 */8 * * * /usr/sbin/update-ngxblocker`
+`00 */8 * * * sudo /usr/sbin/update-ngxblocker`

 That's it, the blocker will automatically keep itself up to date and also reload Nginx once it has downloaded the latest version of the globalblacklist.conf file.